Agnes of Kuenring: Life

-The relationship between King Ottokar II and Agnes was well known by contemporary sources, and perhaps she even accompanied the King on festive occasions, instead of the aging Queen Margaret.
+The relationship between King Ottokar II and Agnes was well known by contemporary sources, and perhaps she even accompanied the King on festive occasions, instead of Queen Margaret.

 Around the first year of the affair (ca. 1254–55), Agnes gave birth her first child, a son, named Nicholas, later Duke of Opava.
 It is known that she bore the King more children, but the exact number is contradictory in sources; it is believed that they had three daughters: Agnes (married Bavor III, Lord of Strakonicz), Elisabeth (married Vikard, Lord of Polna and Burgrave of Brünn) and one unknown daughter (wife of Vok, Lord of Kravaře), and another son, Ješek (d.
 26 August 1296) (later Priest at Wysehrad).

 After the birth of his eldest son, King Ottokar II's main objective was the recognition of this child as his heir.
-In 1260 he unsuccessfully asked Pope Alexander IV for the legitimation of Nicholas and his siblings.
-The King divorced Margaret in 1261 and married Kunigunda of Halych.
-It is not known what happened with Agnes after that, but supposedly she returned to Austria with the former Queen.
+In 1260 he asked Pope Alexander IV for the legitimation of Nicholas and his siblings: the Pope recognised them as legitimate, but also expressly banned then from inheriting the throne.
+Without an heir that could inherit, Ottokar instead decided to have his marriage to Margaret annulled in 1261, citing the claim that Margaret had at some point prior to their wedding taken monastic vows.
+He then married Kunigunda of Halych.
+It is not known what happened to Agnes after that, but supposedly she returned to Austria with the former Queen.